-Figures 1, 2, and 3 provide an overview of the characteristics of the individuals that police officers stopped from January through June 2023.
-Young adults (18 to 29 year-olds) represent nearly half of individuals involved in both encounters and approximately 35 percent of frisks (Figure 1).
-Figure 2 presents the breakdown of encounters and frisks by gender and illustrates that males represent the majority of encounters and frisks (69.9 percent and 89.6 percent, respectively).
+Figures 1, 2, and 3 provide an overview of the characteristics of the individuals that police officers stopped from July through December 2023.
+Young adults (18 to 29 year-olds) represent almost 41 percent of individuals involved in encounters and approximately 40 percent of frisks (Figure 1).
+Figure 2 presents the breakdown of encounters and frisks by gender and illustrates that males represent most encounters and frisks (70.8 percent and 87.4 percent, respectively).
 Figure 3 shows the percent of police encounters and frisks in the sample by race and ethnicity.
-Approximately two-thirds of the subjects of police encounters are Black (66.4 percent), and Black individuals make up an even greater proportion of individuals that are frisked (85.8 percent).
+Approximately two-thirds of the subjects of police encounters are Black (66.5 percent), and Black individuals make up an even greater proportion of individuals that are frisked (82 percent).

 Figure 1.
 Percent of encounters and frisks by age group.
-January - June 2023
+July - December 2023

-Notes: Age represents the person's age at the time of the encounter, given date-of-birth information.
-Totals exclude no-action encounters because information about subject age is not documented during no-action encounters.
+1 Age represents the person's age at the time of the encounter, given date-of-birth information.
+Encounter totals exclude no-action encounters because information about subject age is not documented during no-action encounters.
 "Missing" refers to encounters where numerical age could not be computed because encounter date or date of birth information were missing.
-For field interviews, the age_code variable in the Inform_FieldinterviewPerson file was used when a numerical age could not be computed.
+For field interviews, the age code variable in the Inform FieldinterviewPerson file was used when a numerical age could not be computed.

 Figure 2.
 Percent of encounters and frisks by gender.
-January - June 2023
+July - December 2023